 Background:

 Glaucoma is a major cause of visual impairment and blindness affecting 76million people globally (1).
-Glaucoma causes irreversible blindness by causing progressive damage to the optic nerve, a vital structure responsible for transmitting images from the back of the eye to the brain for interpretation (2).
+Glaucoma causes irreversible blindness by causing progressive damage to the optic nerve, a vital structure responsible for transmitting electrical signals from the retinato the brain for interpretation (2).
 The burden of glaucoma is highest in Sub Saharan Africa where the prevalence is estimated to be 4.8%, twice the global average (1, 3).
 Recent global estimates have predicted a substantial increase in absolute numbers of individuals affected in African populations over the next decade if no interventions are made(1).

 In sub-Saharan Africa and other Low- and Middle-Income regions, 90% of glaucoma is undetected until too late (4).
 Glaucoma causes severe visual impairment and irreversible blindness which impacts the ability to work, economic empowerment, autonomy and dignity of the affected.
 An ideal situation for reducing avoidable blindness due to glaucoma is having a system where the population is knowledgeable about the condition, a strong mechanism to screen and find early cases, strong referral linkages to where the care is, an armamentarium of good treatment options, follow up and rehabilitative services.
 Unfortunately, such a system does not exist in Uganda and many other resource limited setting areas.